The global oil deal that never came to be

 Qatar's Emir, Sheikh Tamim bin Hamad al-Thani, was a main proponent of the deal, and even made a January visit to Moscow specifically aimed at talking about the idea with Russian President Vladimir Putin, oil industry sources said.

-Qatar delivered the message to Tehran on Friday and after some delicate diplomatic maneuvering, Iran said hours later it was happy not to attend, to the relief of the talks' participants.
+Qatar delivered the message to Tehran on Friday and after some delicate diplomatic manoeuvring, Iran said hours later it was happy not to attend, to the relief of the talks' participants.

 But that was not enough to seal the deal.